Doub Farm

 The Doub Farm supports abundant wildlife.
 Large herds of deer are common.
 "Piebald" deer are occasionally seen.
 Peyton Doub has noted over the years numerous groundhogs, skunks, possums, cottontail rabbits, red and yellow foxes, and coyotes.
 Increasing numbers of grey squirrels are present, likely resulting from the many oaks that the Doubs have planted on the property.
-Mr. Doub, an avid birder, has noted most common birds of Maryland on the property.
+Doub, an avid birder, has noted most common birds of Maryland on the property.
 Especially common are northern cardinals, blue jays, eastern bluebirds, northern starlings, house finches, song sparrows, chipping sparrows, northern juncos, Carolina chickadees, eastern phoebes, red bellied woodpeckers, pileated woodpeckers, yellow-bellied sapsuckers, and eastern goldfinches.
 Indigo bunting and blue grosbeak are also common.
 Large numbers of turkey vultures often congregate on trees.
 Red-tailed hawks have established territories in the front pasture.
 Large clusters of deep groundhog burrows are present, indicative of large underground colonies.
-Mr. Doub also commonly sees wild turkeys and an occasional ring-neck pheasant.
+Doub also commonly sees wild turkeys and an occasional ring-neck pheasant.
 Venturing out at night on the Doub Farm one will frequently hear barred owls, great horned owls, and barn owls.
 Brian Baker, who rents and farms much of the land, has anecdotally spoken of black bears and mountain lions in the area.

 The Doub Farm was listed on the National Register of Historic Places in 1978.